-For example chemotherapy induction Revlimid (lenalidomide), Velcade (bortezomib), and dexamethasone (RVD) followed by ASCT, two RVD consolidation cycles and 1 year of Revlimid maintenance therapy attained a very good partial response in 58% of patients by the completion of 3 cycles of RVD induction therapy.
-This improved to 70% following ASCT, and 87% after Revlimid consolidation therapy.
-Maintenance Revlimid resulted in and upgrade of the best response in 27% of patients and 3-year overall survival was 100%.
+For example chemotherapy induction a three drug or "triplet" regimen consisting of Revlimid (lenalidomide), Velcade (bortezomib), and dexamethasone (RVD) followed by ASCT, two RVD consolidation cycles and 1 year of Revlimid maintenance therapy produces a very good partial response in 58% of patients by the completion of 3 cycles of RVD induction therapy.
+This improves to 70% following ASCT, and 87% after Revlimid consolidation therapy.
+Maintenance Revlimid results in and upgrade of the best response in 27% of patients and 3-year overall survival was 100%.

 Planning Treatment for Multiple Myeloma